intelligent-soft-robots/pam_interface/README.md

  1. Start electronic box (switch power outlet on)
  2. Start server (pam_interface or o80_pam)
- 3. Turn on pressure on valve (vertical): pressures should reach their minimum values as set in the used json configuration file.
+ 3. Turn on pressure on valve (vertical)
- 4. Release emergency button
+ 4. Release emergency button: pressures should reach their minimum values as set in the used json configuration file
  5. Observe robot.
 A short motion (i.e. half a second) should be observed.
-If the robot keeps moving, press emergency button.
+If the robot keeps moving, press emergency button

 Stopping steps: